microcks/microcks.io/content/documentation/using/advanced/templates.md

 * today's date or today's + an amount of time (for validity date for example),
 * response part expressed from request part (body part, header, query param)

-Thus, we introduce in Microcks 0.9.0 version (use the `nightly` tag until it's released) some templating features allowing to specify dynamic parts in response content.
+Thus, we introduced in Microcks `0.9.0` version some templating features allowing to specify dynamic parts in response content.

 ### Tell me more!